 The average menstrual cycle is 28 days, but anything from 25 to 35 days is thought to be normal.
 Small changes from month to month are common, but your cycle should generally be the same every month.

 Oligomenorrhea is when you often don’t get your period for 35 days or more and as a result have only four to nine periods each year.
 Missing a single period that is not due to pregnancy, birth control, or menopause is normally not cause for alarm.
 But if you regularly go 35 days or more between periods, you should talk to your doctor.

 How Common Is Oligomenorrhea?

-Oligomenorrhea occurs in about 13.2% of the general population.
-This number increases to 20% among women with existing fertility issues.
+Oligomenorrhea occurs in about 13.2% of persons who menstruate.
+This number increases to 20% among those with existing fertility issues.

 Causes of Oligomenorrhea

 Many things can cause oligomenorrhea.
 Even though it is not considered a disease, oligomenorrhea might be a symptom of underlying health problems like: